weaviate/weaviate-io/developers/weaviate/concepts/replication-architecture/index.md

 ## What is replication?

-Database replication occurs when you keep a copy of the same data point on multiple nodes of a cluster, which in turn creates a distributed database.
+Database replication refers to keeping a copy of the same data point on multiple nodes of a cluster, which in turn creates a distributed database.
 A distributed database consists of multiple nodes, all of which can contain a copy of the data.
 So if one node (server) goes down, users can still access data from another node.
 In addition, query throughput can be improved with replication.
 In short, a distributed database is more reliable and can achieve higher performance than a centralized system.

 ## CAP Theorem